 If you’re an online retailer looking to use dropshipping, you’ll need to make sure you’ve ticked all the boxes from a tax and legal perspective.
 One of the key points to check is your business structure, including whether you have an Australian Business Number (ABN).

 While you’re setting up dropshipping for your retail business, it could also be a good time to think about how you’ll pay your suppliers.
-For example, get a free Wise Business account and you can send money all over the world for low fees – and you’ll also be guaranteed the real exchange rate.
+For example, open a Wise for Business account and you can send money all over the world for low fees – and you’ll also be guaranteed the real exchange rate.

 But more on this later.
 Let’s start with the basics on how dropshipping works.

-Dropshipping is where an online retailer purchases stock from a third-party to fulfil orders as they come in.
-The retailer doesn’t actually own the stock itself.
-Instead, it will take advantage of the huge inventory of a wholesaler or manufacturer to sell products to its customers.
+Dropshipping is a business model where an online retailer purchases stock from a third-party to fulfil orders as they come in.
+The retailer doesn’t actually own or store the stock itself.
+Instead, it will take advantage of the huge inventory of a wholesaler or manufacturer to sell and ship products to their customers.

-The main benefit of using dropshipping is that you can get started as an online retailer without needing to spend thousands of dollars on inventory.
-You don’t need to manufacture products yourself, or find acres of space to store your inventory.
+The main benefit of selling via dropshipping is that you can get started as an online retailer without needing to spend thousands of dollars on inventory.
+You don’t need to manufacture products yourself, or find storage space to store your inventory.
 You’ll need less capital upfront, but can start selling immediately.

-There are of course downsides³ to consider too.
+There are of course downsides to consider too.
 It can quickly become quite complicated to set up dropshipping, especially if you have a number of different suppliers.